New Zealand women's national rugby sevens team: First World Cup

-Go for Gold
+Go for gold

-In October 2009 the International Olympic Committee agreed by 81 to 8 votes to include Rugby sevens in the Rio Olympics.
+In October 2009 the International Olympic Committee agreed by 81 to 8 votes to include rugby sevens in the Rio Olympics.

 Aware that it was important to New Zealand's reputation that they field a competitive team, the decision was made by New Zealand Rugby to establish a high performance woman's sevens squad.

-Tony Philp who was responsible for New Zealand Rugby's men’s sevens was allocated NZ$50,000 and assigned the task.
+Tony Philp who was responsible for New Zealand Rugby's men's sevens was allocated NZ$50,000 and assigned the task.
 Soon after Sean Horan was appointed fulltime coach with support to be provided by the regional sevens resource coaches.
 The decision was soon made to have the country's 14 national provincial unions host open trials targeted at woman between the ages of 16 and 24 irrespective of whether they had any prior rugby experience.

 The programme was called "Go for Gold" and used the tag "Got what it takes to Go for Gold" in advertising targeted at young woman.
 Philip was of the opinion that compared with other countries most New Zealand woman even if they had never played the game would have seen a game and thus had an innate understanding of the game and its terminology.

 Allan Bunting who had played men's sevens and had started coaching was recruited in 2012 to assist Philp and Horan.
 In addition to radio, television and print advertising the trio used their contacts to assist with talent spotting.
 One thousand online applicants were received of whom 800 attended the trials where they were put through various fitness, rugby skills and character assessment activities.
 Michaela Blyde was made to attend a trial by her mother Cherry who was a former Black Fern.
 Blyde was heavily involved in playing soccer at the time and was upset when attendance at a second trial meant missing out on a soccer tournament.
 A naturally talented sportswoman Gayle Broughton had a troubled childhood, which had led to her being expelled at the age of 16 from high school.
 Her grandmother promised to give her $10 if she would attend a trial.
 This was enough to tempt her to meet her grandmother the morning after a party and be driven by her to what she thought would be a "dumb trial".

-The most promising were reduced to 30 who attended a camp at Waiouru.
-Among those selected were Shakira Baker, Blyde, Broughton, Huriana Manuel, Carla Hohepa, Linda Itunu and Hazel Tubic who had already represented their country in test rugby while Sarah Hirini had played with Aotearoa Maori and Tyla Nathan-Wong was playing club rugby.
+The 60 most promising then attended a camp at Waiouru in mid-2012.
+This group was further reduced to 30, who then attended a second training camp at Waiouru.
+Among those selected were Shakira Baker, Blyde, Broughton, as well as Huriana Manuel, Carla Hohepa, Linda Itunu, and Hazel Tubic who had already represented their country in test rugby while Sarah Hirini had played with Aotearoa Maori, Ruby Tui and Tyla Nathan-Wong who were playing club rugby.
 Also at Waiouru were semi-professional netballers Kayla McAlister and Portia Woodman, who without telling their coach had enrolled in the Go for Gold program.